-Join Joe Marini for an in-depth discussion in this video Conditional structures, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Conditional structures, part of Learning Python.

 One of the fairly common things you run into in programming is making decisions.…Comparing values and executing code based upon whether one value is greater than, or…less than, or the same, or not the same as another one.…And that's where conditionals come into play.…In Python, conditionals are handled using the If statement and that's what we're…going to look at now.
 So let's start up conditionals_start.py.…And you can see here in the main function for this example, I've got two variables X…and Y. And they are 10 and 100 to start with.…